Essential Travel Tips for Leh Ladakh Trip

 After the success of the movie “3 Idiots”, there has been a surge in tourism in Ladakh.
 Thousands of people visit it every year that including families, solos, and honeymooners.
 After coming back from a challenging trip to Leh-Ladakh, I decided to list down a few essential tips for visiting Ladakh.
 It becomes vital that everyone takes precautions while visiting Leh-Ladakh so that they can enjoy a safe, hassle-free, and enjoyable trip.

 Acclimation is the major problem that everyone faces in Leh-Ladakh.
-Ladakh is a high-altitude mountain region with an altitude ranging from 10,000-ft to 23,000-ft above mean sea level.
+Ladakh is a high-altitude mountain region with an altitude ranging from 10,000 ft to 23,000 ft above mean sea level.
 This can result in Acute Mountain Sickness.
 AMS can cause nausea, vomiting, headache, breathlessness, lethargy, rapid heart rate, and lack of appetite.
 Even fit people can be severely affected by AMS.
 Your body needs to get acclimatized to low atmospheric pressure and low oxygen availability.
 If you have high blood pressure, asthma, or heart problems, consult your doctor before planning a trip to Ladakh.
 In severe cases, you may need oxygen or hospitalization.

-Start taking Diamox tablet 2-3 days before you came to Leh, especially if you are flying in.
+Start taking a Diamox tablet 2-3 days before you came to Leh, especially if you are flying in.
 In case you are driving, this shouldn’t be a problem as the gradual rate of ascent will give you time to acclimatize to higher altitudes. it can take your body up to 48 hours to get used to low oxygen availability.
 So, relax in your room, drink plenty of fluids, eat light meals, and avoid alcohol/smoking.
 If you are suffering from extreme symptoms, don’t hesitate to ask for oxygen supplies or a doctor.
 You should ideally reserve the first 2 days in Leh for getting your body used to the changed conditions.
 After that, you can depart for Nubra valley/Pangong Lake.
 Don’t over-exert yourself, especially on the high-altitude passes.
 If you notice any symptoms, take a rest and descend immediately to low-altitude regions.

 Carry your First-Aid kit